VeniceUnleashed/VU-Docs/content/hosting/prereq.md

 ## Generating server keys
 For each server you wish to run, you will need to generate a unique server key.
-To generate a key and manage your existing keys, simply login to the VU website with your account and visit [the key management portal](https://veniceunleashed.net).
+To generate a key and manage your existing keys, simply login to the VU website with your account and visit [the key management portal](https://veniceunleashed.net/keys).
 Download your server key, you will need it when you're setting up your server.
-If you have reached the server key limit and require more you can contact an admin on [Discord](https://discordapp.com/invite/RWU3gb) or via the [support page](https://veniceunleashed.net/support).
+If you have reached the server key limit and require more you can request a quota increase from [this page](https://veniceunleashed.net/key-quota).

 ## Getting Battlefield 3